micromaomao/blog/content/maochat/en.md

   <label>Question:</label>
   <div>What do you think about the Computer Systems module?</div>
   <label>Reply:</label>
   <div>I found it to be very interesting!
-I enjoy learning about systems topics in general, and this module&hellip;</div>
+I enjoy learning about systems topics in general, and this module covered&hellip;</div>
 </div>

-But then, if someone simply ask it what the module is, it might simply quote the above response, even though it's technically not answering the question:
+But then, if someone simply ask it what the module is, it might just quote the above response, even though it's technically not answering the question:

 <div class="chat-interaction">
   <label>USER</label>
   <div>What is the Computer Systems module at UCL?</div>
   <label class="generated-textcolor">ASSISTANT</label>
   <div class="generated-textcolor">I found it to be very interesting!
-I enjoy learning about systems topics in general, and this module&hellip;</div>
+I enjoy learning about systems topics in general, and this module covered&hellip;</div>
 </div>

+I can improve the response in this particular case by just adding in another sample response for this question, with the reply worded differently, but this is a recurring problem in general.

+#### Storing simple follow-up questions

+In one of the above example, we encountered an instance of a &lsquo;trivial&rsquo; follow-up question&mdash;&ldquo;How was it made?&rdquo;.
+Storing a reply to this requires some special care.

 ### Combating hallucinations